 Dr. Michael R. Lovell is Marquette University’s 24th president, serving since 2014.
 Under his guidance, Marquette focuses on innovation, entrepreneurship, and community renewal and development — all consistent with the university’s Catholic, Jesuit mission.

-Presently, President Lovell serves on the boards of Children’s Wisconsin, Milwaukee Film, the Association of Jesuit Colleges and Universities, and the Big East Conference.
-He is a member of the executive committees of the Greater Milwaukee Committee, The Water Council, the Morgridge Family Foundation, the Higher Education Regional Alliance, and the Greater Milwaukee Foundation’s Milwaukee Succeeds initiative.
-President Lovell serves as chair of the board for both Innovation in Milwaukee and the Wisconsin Association of Independent Colleges and Universities.
+Presently, President Lovell serves on the boards of Children’s Wisconsin, Milwaukee Film, the Greater Milwaukee Committee, the Association of Jesuit Colleges and Universities, the Fund for Wisconsin Scholars and the Big East Conference.
+He is a member of the executive committees of The Water Council and the Higher Education Regional Alliance.
+President Lovell serves as chair of the board for the Wisconsin Association of Independent Colleges and Universities.
 He is also a member of the Council on Competitiveness and co-chairs its University Leadership Forum.